mandyreal/100-days-of-code/log.md

 **Today's Progress**: Started to work again on the TwitchTV viewer app for FCC.

-**Thoughts:** Slow progress trying to figure out the structure of the API's returned data.
+**Thoughts:** Due to travels, skipped a few days.
+Now, trying hard to get back up to speed.
+Slow progress trying to figure out the structure of the API's returned data.
 Slow progress today.

 **Link to work:** [FCC Intermediate frontend Project 4 - Twitch Viewers] (https://github.com/mandyreal/freecodecamp/tree/gh-pages/02/twitch)